BEST STARTS FOR KIDS

 Get any homework out and start it.
 Get it checked.

 REWARD: A privilege after homework is completed (like an additional story, playing a game with them or a favourite TV program.)
-I usually made it something I was going to give them anyway

 After teaching thousands of children I believe that most children would prefer your positive attention rather than your negative attention.